 Select and copy the long ID string below, then create a deck in Hearthstone to export this deck into your game.

-Pure Paladin - once called No Neutral Paladin Paladin - retains the silliness, despite the name change.
+Pure Paladin utilises powerful spell synergies with Libram cards to gain both excellent value and tempo.
 You’re trying to kill your opponent early with aggression, but you’ve got a backup plan in case this doesn’t work.

 The two staple cards for this deck - Lightforged Zealot and Lightforged Crusader - are hugely powerful if you manage to get them played.
 There’s a chance you won’t need them, but they’re perfect for those games where your aggression needs a tiny bit extra to finish your opponent off.

-Early game: Now a lot of Mechs have rotated out of Standard for the Year of the Phoenix, the direction of this deck has changed.
-Now, you're trying to discount and play cards like Libram of Wisdom as quickly as possible.
-Contest the board with Brazen Zealot and set up pressure with Imprisoned Sungill, but then you're looking to get your Librams discounted with Aldor Attendant.
+Early game: A lot of changes came into this deck with the Year of the Phoenix and all the Librams from Ashes of Outland.
+You'll be using a lot of new stuff, with value generation and board buffs combining with the Pure Paladin staples and getting your Librams discounted with Aldor Attendant.
 Aldor Truthseeker can be played later on too.
-You should be able to keep the board contested thanks to buffs from the likes of Argent Protector and Hand of A'dal, as well as the stickiness of Shotbot.
+You should be able to keep the board contested thanks to buffs from the likes of Hand of A'dal, as well as the stickiness of Shotbot.
 Basically, keep things ticking over early on and make trades that'll help keep you and most of your minions alive.

 Mid game: Keep flooding the board.
 Underlight Angling Rod gives you more fuel for this, and Libram of Wisdom is often a constant free buff for a minion on your board.
-Brazen Zealot can also be played alongside all your other cheap minions and even your Hero Power to buff its attack.
+Goody Two-Shields can be played and given Divine Shield after losing it thanks to its Spellburst too, making it rather irritating for your opponent to get rid of.
 At 4 mana, Lightforged Zealot should be played as soon as possible, as it’s the same mana cost as Truesilver Champion but comes with a free 4/2 minion that can deal big damage with its aggressive stats.
 The total amount of face damage you can dish out is pretty high, so keep getting those hits in and try to whittle your opponent down before they can respond.

 You've also likely discounted Libram of Hope a bit, which can be an absolute lifesaver if you're close to death.
 Restoring 8 to your Hero and putting a hard-to-remove Taunt in front of you can be the swing you need to stabilise against face decks.